Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 For those who are sexually active but not looking to conceive, understanding contraceptive options is vital.
 Various methods exist, each with its efficacy rates and mechanisms:

-• Birth Control Pills: Hormonal pills prevent ovulation and must be taken daily.
+• Birth Control Pills: Hormonal pills prevent ovulation and must be taken as directed.

-• IUDs: Intrauterine devices provide long-term contraception by preventing fertilization or implantation.
+• IUDs: Intrauterine devices provide long-term contraception by preventing fertilization or making the uterus less suitable for pregnancy.

 • Condoms: Barrier methods protect against both pregnancy and sexually transmitted infections (STIs).